 So pastors and professors, fearful of the mob have remained in their academic domiciles, intimidated by the Academy or Church that will have them fired if they speak against them.
 Writers and thinkers know not to go cite the Law.
 The mob is camped on their front lawn waiting to scorn them for their appeal to historic orthodoxy.

 We will have to see what kind of impact the mob has on the Justice’s ruling.
 I suspect it will hold up, but if it doesn’t take notice.
 If this ruling is reversed, and the rule of law succumbs to the mob, then the mob becomes the law.
 Alito and the four other Justices were correct in their analysis and application of the Constitution, but their finding will be irrelevant to the saving of the unborn.
 MVOism is the religious element that feeds cultural mob mentality.
 MVOism is not exegetically, theologically, philosophically, or historically grounded, but it is viscerally, emotionally, and irrationally maintained as the present measure of Christian orthodoxy.
 The fact that the root of MVOism perpetually fails is not enough to dissuade the evangelical mob from its passion.
-For much of Christianity in 2022 the evangelical mob is the law.
+For much of Christianity in 2022 the evangelical mob, not Scripture, is the law.